 - Rainforest of Kolombangara caldera - Western Province.
 Intact rainforest with very high biological diversity, numerous endemic species.
 Very high diversity of birds, frogs, orchids and other life forms.
 Caldera is 4 km wide and 1 km deep, at the bottom are several sulphur vents.

 - Rob Roy Island forest - Choiseul.
 Soil in Rob Roy Island has very high content of heavy metals, making it poisonous for many species of plants.
 As a result here has formed unusual ecosystem which contains only those plants, which are resistant to heavy metals.

 - Tetepare rainforest - whole Tetepare island, Western Province.
 Tetepere island is not inhabited for more than 200 years and is one of the last undisturbed lowland rainforest (120 km²) in this part of globe with several endemic species, including unique freshwater fish.
 Island has evil fame among the people of nearby islands: according to local legends numerous people died on Tetepare due to evil sorcerers and spirits and now it is considered to be an "island of ghosts".

 Other natural landmarks

 - Leru Cut - Leru Island, Central Province.
-Impressive underwater cave - deep cut in rif wall, which goes under the island for 75 - 100 m, depth up to 20 m.
+Impressive underwater cave - deep cut in reef wall which goes under the island for 75 - 100 m, depth up to 20 m.
 At the end one can dive up in small pool in the island, surrounded by lush jungle.
 Walls of this cave are covered with coralls.
-One of many interesting underwater caves in region.
+One of the many interesting underwater caves in region.